rackerlabs/docs-developer-blog/_posts/2018-05-31-intro-to-agent-gold.markdown

 13C console and go to **Setup > Manage Cloud Control > Agent Gold Image > Manage All Images**.

-First let's create an Agent Gold Image by using the following
+First, create an Agent Gold Image by using the following
 steps:

 1. Select **Create**.